History of Arjuna Tree

 This tree has been named Nadisarjja in early Sanskrit dissertations, where its bark has been delineated as a cardiac tonic.
-Vagbhatta, a distinguished physician of historic India, was the first to recommend the bark of this tree for heart disorders.
+Vagbhatta, a distinguished physician of historic India, was the first to recommend the bark of the Arjuna tree for heart disorders.
 Later, Chakradatta, another celebrated Indian physician, delineated it as a tonic and an astringent and also used it in heart syndromes.
-He prescribed its use both as a decoction with milk and treacle water (syrup) and as a ghrita, which is a preparation with ghee or clarified butter.
+He prescribed its use both as a decoction with milk and treacle water or syrup and as a ghrita, which is a preparation with ghee or clarified butter.

 Arjuna tree with all-pervasive powers cures and heals bruises, skin troubles and even acts as stimuli.
 The bark of Arjuna tree provides cardiac stimulus and has cooling and strengthening effects.
 It is constructive in holding back secretion or haemorrhage.
 It helps in mitigating feverish symptoms.
 Arjuna is also helpful in removing calculi or stones formed inside the urinary system, in encouraging flow of bile and in the convalescence of wounds.

-The bark contains extraordinarily huge quantities of calcium, modest amounts of aluminium and magnesium and tannins -an astringent used in developing leather and manufacturing ink.
+The bark of the Arjuna tree contains extraordinarily huge quantities of calcium, modest amounts of aluminium and magnesium and tannins -an astringent used in developing leather and manufacturing ink.
 It also possesses a crystalline compound arjunine, as well as lactone, arjunetin, volatile oil, sugars and colouring stuff.
 It is said that Arjuna is one of those species whose leaves are fed on by the Antheraea paphia moth which produces the tussar silk, which is of great commercial importance.